-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 It certainly helps that the clear majority of organic searches come from Google – around 90% for worldwide search engine market share.

-It also shows the value of a GMB listing and effective local SEO.
+It also shows the value of a GBP and effective local SEO.

-Use this guide to ensure you’ve completed your Google My Business listing correctly, and optimized all possible facets of the tool.
+Use this guide to ensure you’ve completed your Google Business Profile correctly and optimized all possible facets of the tool.

 Doing this will also give the most leverage for your business on Google and third-party platforms that use the Google Maps API to generate location information for users.